SeduceProject/piseduce_doc/_posts/administration/2021-07-19-prepare-raspberrys.md

   Y
   reboot
   ```
-  To save time, you can install the raspbian OS in one SDCARD and move the SDCARD from one
+  To save time, we can install the raspbian OS in one SDCARD and move the SDCARD from one
   Raspberry Pi 4 to another one.
-You only have to execute the commands without to install and
+We only have to execute the commands without installing and
-  update the raspbian OS.
+  updating the raspbian OS.

 ### Connect the PoE HAT
 In order to power on the Raspberrys from the PoE support of the switch, we connect PoE HAT to every